action #51953

 @ggardet_arm I guess this is as much as we wanted to do.
 Let's at least wait out the nightly update cycle and see if that breaks anything.
 Otherwise we can close the ticket and await any further needed bigger changes which would actually demand a new qemu version and such, ok?

-Updated by ggardet_arm almost 5 years ago
+Updated by ggardet_arm over 5 years ago

 Ok, let's close this ticket, if all is ok tomorrow morning.